 - a.
-The Managed Care Plan shall include the following provisions in its provider contracts: - (1) Require that each provider develop and maintain policies and procedures for back-up plans in the event of absent employees, and that each provider maintain sufficient staffing levels to ensure that service delivery is not interrupted due to absent employees; - (2) Include requirements for residential facilities regarding collection of patient responsibility, including prohibiting the assessment of late fees; and - (3) For assisted living facilities and adult family care homes, that they shall conform to the HCB characteristics pursuant this Contract.
-The Managed Care Plan shall include the following statement verbatim in its provider contracts with assisted living facility and adult family care home providers:
+The Managed Care Plan shall include the following provisions in its provider contracts: - (1) Require that each provider develop and maintain policies and procedures for back-up plans in the event of absent employees, and that each provider maintain sufficient staffing levels to ensure that service delivery is not interrupted due to absent employees; - (2) Include requirements for residential facilities regarding collection of patient responsibility, including prohibiting the assessment of late fees; and - (3) For ALFs and AFCHs, that they shall conform to the HCB Settings Requirements.
+The Managed Care Plan shall include the following statement verbatim in its provider contracts with ALF and AFCH providers: